zeyang1225/ACC424-Accounting-Information-System_Python/README.md

 # ACC424-Accounting-Information-System_Python

 This repository contains full Python lecture notes and code examples for **ACC424 Accounting Information System**, Spring 2025.
-The focus is on applying Python programming for auditing, financial analysis, internal controls testing, and AI-enhanced accounting procedures.
+The course focuses on applying Python in AIS for auditing, financial analysis, automated internal controls testing, AI-enhanced accounting procedures, predictive analytics, and business intelligence.
+No prior coding experience is required.

 ---